SEND Faculty Information

 - Encourage them to read for at least 20 minutes a day.

-- Check their planner/show my homework daily.
+- Check their planner/Microsoft Teams daily.

 - Provide them with a designated space at home where they can work.